 So we’ve convinced you a white kitchen is the way to go.
 Now what?

-Well, it’s time to get those design juices flowing and this is the exact right place to do it.
+It’s time to get those design juices flowing; this is the right place.
 In this article, you’ll be able to explore various kitchen designs and find the one that most inspires you.
-Pick and choose you favorite aspects of these rooms to create a kitchen that will feel like home to you!

 1. Grey and White Antique